v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodversion-method.md

 ## <a name="parameters"></a>Parametry
  `pMethod`
- [in] Metoda, dla którego można pobrać wersji.
+ [in] The method for which to get the version.

  `version`
- [out] Wskaźnik do zmiennej, która odbiera wersji metody.
+ [out] A pointer to a variable that receives the method version.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także